Horror Express: Release and reception

 Horror Express generally received positive reviews.
-At the review aggregator website Rotten Tomatoes, the film has a 80% approval rating, with an average rating of 6.85 out of 10, based on 15 reviews.
+At the review aggregator website Rotten Tomatoes, the film has an 80% approval rating, with an average rating of 6.85 out of 10, based on 15 reviews.

 The film was originally titled Pánico en el Transiberiano.
 It was first released for showing as an official selection at the Sitges Film Festival on 30 September 1972.
 The film's director, Eugenio Martín, won the Critic's Best Script Award.
 According to Martín, Spain, his native country, was where the film fared the worst, both critically and for its low box office revenue.
 It was received positively in other film markets where the audience was more familiar with low-budget horror films; these included Great Britain, the United States, and Australia.
 "I was a bit surprised myself at the film's popularity overseas, but it didn’t really do a great deal for my subsequent career", said Martin.

 Montgomery Advertiser film critic Jery Tillotson gave the film a positive review, writing, "Good performances, brisk direction, and fast action moves this thriller a notch above the average shocker".